Energy-Enhanced Dimension Eight SMEFT Effects in VBF Higgs production: Observable distributions

 The differential distributions of key observables in VBF Higgs production~\cite{Plehn:2001nj,Plehn:2001qg,Buckley:2014ana}, such as \( p_T^H \), \( |\Delta \eta_{jj}| \), and \( \Delta \phi_{jj} \), are shown in Figure~\ref{fig:higgspT} to highlight the role of dimension eight operators within SMEFT.
 These results compare the SM predictions to those with SMEFT contributions up to \( \mathcal{O}(1/\Lambda^4) \), focusing on regions where dimension eight effects are most prominent.

 In the top-left plot, the \( p_T^H \) distribution shows that, for the chosen parameters, dimension-eight operators influence the distribution more than dimension-six operators, particularly at high \( p_T^H \).
 This outcome aligns with expectations, as higher-dimensional operators exert more substantial effects at elevated energy scales.
 However, since both dimension-six squared and dimension-eight terms scale similarly, the small \( c_6 \) imposed by LEP constraints is what suppresses the dimension-six impact.
-Both $c^{(3)}_{q^2H^2}, c^{(3)}_{q^2H^2D^3}$ exhibit a similarly pronounced effect on the distribution, in particular, in the region $p_T^H>300\,\rm GeV$, compared to both the SM and the dimension-six operator \( c^{(3)}_{Hq} \).
-Note that the dimension eight operators enter by interfering with the SM, so the fact that we see more events at high $p_T^H$ can be traced to the sign choice for $c^{(3)}_{q^2H^2}, c^{(3)}_{q^2H^2D^3}$; had we picked $-1$ rather than $+1$, the magnitude of the deviation from the SM would be the same, but the interference would be destructive.
+Both $c^{(3)}_{q^4H^2}, c^{(3)}_{q^2H^2D^3}$ exhibit a similarly pronounced effect on the distribution, in particular, in the region $p_T^H>300\,\rm GeV$, compared to both the SM and the dimension-six operator \( c^{(3)}_{Hq} \).
+Note that the dimension eight operators enter by interfering with the SM, so the fact that we see more events at high $p_T^H$ can be traced to the sign choice for $c^{(3)}_{q^4H^2}, c^{(3)}_{q^2H^2D^3}$; had we picked $-1$ rather than $+1$, the magnitude of the deviation from the SM would be the same, but the interference would be destructive.
+Moreover, upon checking for Fig.~\ref{fig:higgspT} in the VBF context, in the \( p_T^H \) bin of 350–400~GeV, we find that the squared dimension‑eight contribution from \( c^{(3)}_{q^4H^2} \) is approximately 9\% of the SM interference, and for \( c^{(3)}_{q^2H^2D^3} \), the squared term is about 1\% of the interference.
+These findings confirm that the EFT expansion remains valid in this kinematic region.

 In contrast, the angular distributions $\Delta \eta_{jj}$ and $\Delta \phi_{jj}$ shown in the top-right and bottom plots display more subtle differences between various SMEFT operators.
 These small changes in the distribution shapes could help distinguish which operator is responsible for any excess in high \( p_T^H \) events.
 Although the effects on angular variables are not as pronounced as in the \( p_T^H \) distribution, they provide complementary information that could assist in identifying specific operators contributing to deviations from the SM.
-In particular, the dimension six and eight coefficients $c^{(3)}_{Hq}$ and $c^{(3)}_{q^2H^2}$ have little effect on the angular distributions compared to the SM while $c^{(3)}_{q^2H^2D^3}$ shows a deviation.
-Thus, this observable can be used to disentangle dimension eight effects from $c^{(3)}_{q^2H^2D^3}$ and $c^{(3)}_{q^2H^2}$.
+In particular, the dimension six and eight coefficients $c^{(3)}_{Hq}$ and $c^{(3)}_{q^4H^2}$ have little effect on the angular distributions compared to the SM while $c^{(3)}_{q^2H^2D^3}$ shows a deviation.
+Thus, this observable can be used to disentangle dimension eight effects from $c^{(3)}_{q^2H^2D^3}$ and $c^{(3)}_{q^4H^2}$.

 In terms of experimental implications, these findings suggest that analyses focusing solely on total rates may miss subtle yet significant effects arising from dimension-eight operators.
 Instead, differential measurements, particularly in the high \( p_T^H \) region, are needed for enhancing sensitivity to new physics.
 Additionally, careful consideration of kinematic cuts and binning strategies can optimize the detection of deviations caused by specific operators.
 Lastly, the correlations between different observables can provide further discriminatory power.
 For example, an excess in high \( p_T^H \) events accompanied by specific alterations in angular distributions could point toward certain operators over others.